 - Cancellation damages

-The contract shall be signed by the author and the producer.
+The contract shall be signed by the Natural person creating a work and the producer.

 Declaration of income

 Theatres or event organisers must declare their income by means of our form for the declaration of income within ten days after the end of the performance(s) to SSA.

 The collection of the remuneration for performing rights shall be made by SSA.